KarimBourass/SQLI-eChallenge-Train/README.md

 # Sqli-Echallenge
-Given the test classes, the objective of this challenge is to valid  all the tests.
+Given the test classe, the objective of this challenge is to valid  all the tests.
 HackerRank Train Problem Solution.

 ## Please note these rules :